 The most common ones to be found is a red bumpy rash around the mouth and in the folds of the nose area.
 These bumps may come across rather scaly in appearance.
 Other areas that can be affected are under the eyes, on the chin and on the forehead.

 The rash may also contain lumps of pus or fluids which are most commonly referred to as looking like acne, for anyone who may be struggling to picture the image in their minds.
-Burning and itching is one of the most reported symptoms of this type of dermatitis and can get worse if a rash develops.
+Burning and stinging are two the most reported symptoms of perioral dermatitis and can get worse if a rash develops.
+Itching is not often reported as a symptom.

 How To Diagnose This Condition